-Despite these schedule variations, the goals are the same.
-Dress Rehearsals also signal the transition from the rehearsal period to the performance period, and care should be taken to begin to operate as close to show conditions as possible.
+These days also signal the transition from the rehearsal period to the performance period, and care should be taken to begin to operate as close to show conditions as possible.
 This means not stopping during a run except for intermission, giving the actors time to warm up onstage, not having tech calls right up until you begin, etc.

 This is also the time that the stage manager will move to the booth.
-Typically the SM will conduct the first two nights of tech from the SM desk in the house, and then move up to the booth for Wednesday night.
+Typically, the SM will conduct the first nights of tech from the SM desk in the house, and then move up to the booth for Wednesday night.